Student Program

 Student Program Application

 Apply online via the "Student Program Application" link below.
-Use the "Discover More Information" sidebar resources to find FAQs, the handy Guide to the Navy JAG Corps, and how to schedule your structured interview.
+Use the "Discover More Information" sidebar resources for find information on the Navy JAG Corps (Guide to the Navy JAG Corps), application guide, and how to schedule your structured interview.

 Who Is Eligible